Flooring contractor insurance claims partnership

 We offer complimentary on-site or virtual training for your staff on how to properly document insurance claims, what to do when insurance is involved, and how to protect your customers and your business.
 This is not a sales pitch.
 It is practical education that makes your team more valuable to every client you serve.

-DCS Public Adjusters refers flooring contractors to policyholders whose claims involve flooring damage.
+DCS Public Insurance Adjusters refers flooring contractors to policyholders whose claims involve flooring damage.
 Because our reputation rides on every referral, contractors in our network meet a clear set of expectations.
 If you are a flooring contractor in the Houston, Texas, or South Florida market and want to partner with us, here is what we look for.

 Required state and local licenses, general liability coverage, and workers compensation as applicable.
 We verify these before adding a contractor to the referral network.